ibm-cloud-docs/satellite/storage-local-volume-block.md

     ```
     {: pre}

-## Creating a configuration in the API
+## Creating a configuration in the application programming interface (API)
 {: #local-volume-block-config-create-api}
 {: api}

 1. Generate an API key, then request a refresh token.
-For more information, see [Generating an IBM Cloud IAM token by using an API key](/docs/account?topic=account-iamtoken-from-apikey).
+For more information, see [Generating an IBM Cloud Identity and Access Management (IAM) token by using an API key](/docs/account?topic=account-iamtoken_from_apikey).

 1. Review the [parameter reference](#local-volume-block-parameter-reference) for the template version that you want to use.